onsoim/docker-CAPE/README.md

 2. Study about Docker

-3. Install Cuckoo by using Docker ( It takes less then 10 min!!
+3. Install Cuckoo by using Docker ( It takes less than 10 min!!
 WoW )

 4. Build docker images for CAPE